lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To change the color of your line press the :guilabel:`lines, dots, and drops` dropdown menu to choose many different colors.
 To choose your color for things filled in press the dropdown :guilabel:`underilned bucket button` on the left bar.
 To switch to a color left click on it.
 To switch to a recently used color click on the color under :guilabel:`Recent`.
 To select a custom color click on :guilabel:`Custom color`.

+To insert a textbox press :kbd:`F2`, press the button :guilabel:`with a T in a box`, or :guilabel:`Insert --> Text box`.
+Drag the text box into what shape you want it.
+Then type the text you want in the text box.

 To save your drawing press :kbd:`Control+s`, press the :guilabel:`Floppy disk` button, or :menuselection:`File --> Save`.
 To save your file as a seperate name press :kbd:`Control+ shift + s` or :menuselection:`File --> Save As`.
 To open a file press :kbd:`Control +O`, the :guilabel:`Folder` button, or :menuselection:`File --> Open`.

 To undo if you make a mistake press :kbd:`Control + Z`, press :guilabel:`the u shaped arrow pointing to the left` button, or :menuselection:`Edit --> Undo`.
 If you want to redo something you undid press :kbd:`Control+ Y`, press :guilabel:`the u shaped arrow pointing to the right` button, or :menuselection:`Edit --> Redo`.